Data aggregation is the secret behind the site worldmeter

 This coronavirus is questioning the validity of the statistics site 03:36

-The website is “run by an international team of developers, researchers and volunteers” and “published by a small and independent digital media company based in the United States.”
+The website says it is “run by an international team of developers, researchers and volunteers” and “published by a small and independent digital media company based in the United States.”

 Public records show little evidence for a company employing a multilingual team of analysts and researchers.
 It is not clear whether the company pays its staff for accuracy, or whether it relies solely on automation and crowdsourcing.
 The site has at least one job posting from October, Seeking volunteer web developer.

-The website, once called WorldMeters, was first created in 2004 by Andrei Alimetov, then a 20-year-old young man from Russia who landed his first IT job in New York.
+The website, once known as WorldMeters, was first created in 2004 by Andrei Alimetov, then a 20-year-old young immigrant from Russia who landed his first IT job in New York.

 “It’s a very simple website, and there’s nothing big about it,” he recently told CNN.